Romanian Constitutional Bar: Trademark

-Capacity to stand trial
+Capacity to contract

 The point of view of the Romanian Ministry of Justice is that UNBR Bota and INPPA Bota are not juridical entities: "The two entities do not have the capacity of use within the meaning of art.
 205 para.
 (1) Civil Code, i.e. they cannot acquire rights and they cannot have obligations.
 They are not subjects of law."
 This view has been communicated to the courts for implementation.
 This has to do with their lack of juridical personhood, not with the mental state of their leaders: these two structures formally do not exist, so they cannot stand trial because they not exist.
 Speaking of civil law, organizations that do not exist cannot stand trial.
+Verbatim quote: "Correspondingly, the article 56 paragraph (2) of the Code for Civil Procedure expressly states that the two entities that are not established under the law cannot stand trial."